How To Manage Cookies in Your Opera Browser

 Bottom line

-Even though Opera has been around for over 25 years, many users are new to the experience.
+Even though Opera has been around since 1995, many users are new to the experience.
 When you want to manage your Opera cookies, it’s easy to go to the settings page and tailor cookies to your liking.

 You can mix it up and customize things to your desired settings.
 Opera has lots of options but makes it easy to control the settings.
 When you want to make changes, remember to follow these steps:

-2. Click on Cookies and other site data under Privacy and security.
+2. Click on Cookies and site data under Privacy and Security.

 3. Here you can make changes to your cookies settings and block any cookies you don’t want.